- “I just want it to go in the history books.”

 We cannot know everything, but we must constantly question what we do know.

 Aleut Story began with a question.
-Originally hired to produce a short film documenting the restoration of six Russian Orthodox churches in the Alaska, Director Marla Williams asked a simple question: “What is so important about these particular churches?”
+Originally hired to produce a short film documenting the restoration of six Russian Orthodox churches in Alaska, Director Marla Williams asked a simple question: “What is so important about these particular churches?”

 She expected an answer crammed with architectural details.
 Instead, she was told a little known story of Aleut American citizens being sent to internment camps.